JamesAaronCaldwell/Procedure-Create-a-public-repository-on-GitHub-called-alta3resarch-python-cert-Inside-of-the-public/README.md

 1. Pulls from NASA API then format json to Human readable text and saves to json file
 2. Is a barchart based on minutes of phone usage comparing teens to parents exports to pdf locally
-3. Is a guessing game using a while loop and conditionals Q or q will exit the application
+3. Is a guessing game using a while loop and conditionals
+4. Is showing panda opening an excel file and printing to command line neatly Q or q will exit the application
 ######################################################################################################
 ######################################################################################################